 His athletic background goes back to his earliest opportunities as a young child in team sports, but it was his success as a competitive cyclist and endurance athlete that has most influenced his ability to suffer in pursuit of his goals.
 As soon as his engineering career presented the opportunity, he and his wife moved to Salt Lake City where they could have daily access to mountain life.
 Mark spends his summers cycling, trail running and rock climbing.
 His summer activities are largely focused on sharpening skills and building fitness for the winter where ski mountaineering and backcountry skiing take focus.
 In true form as a professional photographer and film maker, he never leaves home without his camera and he approaches photography as an athletic pursuit.
 His passion for photography is in capturing the determination of humans in beautiful and challenging environments.

 Location: Leavenworth, WA

-Matt grew to not only love Chile, but he basically became a Chilean (Jaja!...I mean haha!) while spending 5 seasons living there, avalanche forecasting, teaching, and exploring the ski potential.
-From the first year, friends would visit and he had a blast introducing them to the people, the mountains, and the food.
-In the process he has logged many first descents in the Central Andes with friends from near and far.
+Matt grew to not only love Chile while spending 5 full seasons living there, forecasting, teaching, and exploring the ski potential of the Central Andes, but he basically became a Chilean, Jaja! (...I mean haha!).
+In the process he has logged many first descents in the range with friends from near and far.

-Matt got to know the Voile crew while living in Utah and working with the Utah Department of Transportation as an avalanche forecaster.
-Matt began working with Exum Mountain Guides since 2015 and is a certified Ski Mountaineering Guide with the AMGA.
-They say that he was actually the first candidate to pass the Ski Guide Exam using both skis and a splitboard, an attribute to the amount of time he spends in the hills.
+Matt got to know the Voile crew while living in Utah and working with the Utah Department of Transportation as an avalanche forecaster in the Southern Wasatch.
+Matt has been working with Exum Mountain Guides in the summer since 2015 and is a certified Ski Mountaineering Guide with the AMGA.
+They say that he was actually the first candidate to pass a Ski Guide Exam using both skis and a splitboard, an attribute to the amount of time he spends on snow.